tausoft/Socialnetwork/README.md

 Open localhost url (http://127.0.0.1:8000/) in browser and you will be redirected to Signup/Login form - Crispy forms module with bootstrap that already has all functionalities built in.
 Signup to start browsing Social Network and create new posts.
 You can also create a number of new users and preview/like/unlike yours or other users posts.

+Threading is used for User data enrichment that performes asynchronously, i.e. independently of the signup route API request processing.
+Based on geolocation of the IP, if the signup date coincides with a holiday in the User’s country, we save that info (API - https://app.abstractapi.com/dashboard).

 <b>Django REST framework</b>

 API endpoints are under `http://127.0.0.1:8000/api/users/` and `http://127.0.0.1:8000/api/messages/` urls.
 User API is protected with IsAuthenticated permission class, so you have to login for access.
 Messages API is under AllowAny permission class, so you can access it without logging in.